itucsdb1834/itucsdb18/docs/source/user/cagla.rst

 Search Group
 ^^^^^^^^^^^^^^
 A user can search for groups if group is public (is open to search and join).
-At the figure above, groups with a name that contains text 'training' is searched.
+At the figure below, groups with a name that contains text 'training' is searched.

   .. figure:: pics/searched_groups.PNG
    :scale: 70 %